astropy/astropy/docs/io/fits/usage/table.rst

 The `FITS Time standard paper
 <http://adsabs.harvard.edu/abs/2015A%26A...574A..36R/>`_ defines the formats
 and keywords used to represent timing information in FITS files.
-The astropy FITS package provides support for reading and writing native `~astropy.time.Time` columns and objects using this format.
+The Astropy FITS package provides support for reading and writing native `~astropy.time.Time` columns and objects using this format.
 This is done within the :ref:`table_io_fits` unified I/O interface and examples of usage can